Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 Ireland's Dennis mausoleum is the only (known) surviving cast iron mausoleum in Ireland and Britain.
 Cast iron doesn't produce sparks when scraped against iron or other metals.

-Not that corpses care, but flammable gasses do.
-So most mausoleums were built with natural or artificial stone.
+Not that corpses care about sparks, but flammable gasses do.
+So most mausoleums were built from stone.

-In south-west London's Brompton cemetery, the Courtoy mausoleum also shows evidence of valves being removed:
+In south-west London's Brompton cemetery, the Courtoy mausoleum also shows evidence of valves having been removed:

 Bolt-holes around the occuli of the Courtoy mausoleum, Brompton cemetery, London.
-Source
+Source: The Mausolea & Monuments Trust

 Note the bronze door.
 Like cast iron, bronze doesn't produce sparks when metal scrapes against it.